-This standard calls for students to demonstrate the relationship between numbers and a set of objects.
+Clarification Checking for Understanding This standard calls for students to demonstrate the relationship between numbers and a set of objects.
 Embedded within this standard are foundational concepts that teachers should attend to and look for as they provide frequent opportunities for kindergarten students to count.
 Pair each object with one and only one number name and only one number name and each number name with one and only one object (one-to-one correspondence).
+One-to-one correspondence and cardinality: The student is given a tray of buttons and asked to count the set by pointing to each button and counting aloud.
+After counting, the teacher says, "How many buttons are in this set?"
+Then, the teacher rearranges the buttons (without adding to or taking from the set).
+The student is asked, "How many buttons are in the set now?"
 Students implement correct counting behaviors by moving or pointing to one object at a time (one-to-one correspondence) and using one counting word for every object (synchrony/ one-to-one tagging).

-Recognize that the last number named tells the number of objects (cardinality): Students demonstrate the cardinality principle by counting objects in a set and understanding that the last number stated (...8, 9, 10) represents the total number of objects: "There are 10 bears in this pile."
+Recognize that the last number named tells the number of objects (cardinality): Students demonstrate the cardinality principle by counting objects in a set and understanding that the last number stated (8, 9, 10 ) represents the total number of objects: "There are 10 bears in this pile."
 Since an important goal for children is to count with meaning, it is important to have children answer the question, "How many?" after they count.
 Often, children who have not developed cardinality will count the amount again, not realizing that the 10 they stated means 10 objects in all.
+Perceptual subitizing: The student is shown a "quick image" card for only 2-3 seconds and asked to tell "how many" without counting each object.
+The student instantly recognizes the quantity and states the number (perceptual subitizing).
+Steps are repeated with additional cards.
 One-to-one correspondence and cardinality are higher-level skills, which require students to analyze, reason about, and explain relationships between numbers and sets of objects.
 The expectation is that students are proficient with these skills (with numbers 1-20) by the end of kindergarten.

-State the number of objects in a group, up to 5 objects, without counting (perceptual subitizing):

-This standard expects students to quickly tell how many objects are in a group by looking at an arrangement of dots, counters, or objects in a set of 5 or fewer objects.
-Perceptual subitizing is a crucial early skill.
-It strengthens students' ability to efficiently and flexibly determine "how many" when working with larger sets and supports work with composing and decomposing quantities.
+Ins standard expects students to quickly ten now many objects are in a group by looking at an arrangement of dots, counters, or objects in a set of 5 or fewer objects.
+Perceptual subitizing is a crucial early skill in Kindergarten that comes before conceptual subitizing (K.OA.6) and the work of composing and decomposing numbers (K.OA.3, K.OA.4).
+Perceptual subitizing strengthens students' ability to efficiently and flexibly determine "how many" when working with larger sets and supports work with composing and decomposing quantities (Clements, 1999).
 Perceptual subitizing is also a precursor to place value (e.g., groupings of tens) as it gives students the opportunity to see a collection of items as a unit, rather than individual items.
-There are two types of subitizing: perceptual and conceptual.
-This standard focuses on perceptual subitizing.
-See standard NC.K.OA.6 for information about conceptual subitizing.

-One-to-one correspondence and cardinality:

-Student is given a tray of buttons and asked to count the set by pointing to each button and counting aloud.
-After counting, the teacher says, "How many buttons are in this set?"
-Then, the teacher rearranges the buttons (without adding to or taking from the set).
-The student is asked, "How many buttons are in the set now?"

-Perceptual subitizing:

-Student is shown a "quick image" card for 2-3 seconds and asked to tell "how many" without counting.
-Student instantly recognizes the quantity and states the number (perceptual subitizing).
-Steps are repeated with additional cards.